-This blog marks the first installment of a new monthly series about the 1919 Victory Stampede, the second ever Calgary Stampede, which was held 100 years ago to commemorate the end of the Great War.
+This blog marks the first instalment of a new monthly series about the 1919 Victory Stampede, the second ever Calgary Stampede, which was held 100 years ago to commemorate the end of the Great War.

 The second Calgary Stampede was held in 1919 as a spectacular celebration of victory in the Great War.
 As we will see in coming months in this series, the Victory Stampede was designed to build community spirit in the city of Calgary which was struggling in the aftermath of the war.
 Throughout the war years, 1914 to 1918, the Calgary Industrial Exhibition had served that very purpose.
 The Exhibition served a critical role in building and maintaining community spirit and support for the war effort.